 Tetra Politica is an expansion of Trias Politica, a well known governance model with separated powers or bodies that monitor each other’s functioning.
 Trias Politica has three separated powers or branches a: Legislature, Executive(s) and a Judiciary.
 Weconomics adds a fourth ‘power’ to Trias Politica because we value that we not only live in the ‘here and now’, but also in the ‘there and later’.
 So we add a fourth more time dimension to Trias Political, a body of thought, an organization that develops a consented shared values and a vision for the future where our children live:

-- WECONOMICS (Weconomics Foundation, Valuator): This organ can be compared with (social, economic, ecologic and technical) councils that advise parliaments and governments and develops and monitors Weconomics core connections of a community from the demand side: values, purpose, principles, perspective, vision and ambition (demand side).
-This body also holds the majority of votes in key executors with a mandate of DEMOS.
+- Weconomics Foundation (Preserver): This organ can be compared with (social, economic, ecologic and technical) councils that advise parliaments and governments and develops and monitors.
+This organ looks also beyond the ‘here and now’ into the ‘there and later’.
+Weconomics core connections of a community from the demand side: values, purpose, principles, perspective, vision and ambition (demand side).
+This body also holds the majority of votes in the executor.

-- DEMOS (Weconomics Foundation, Legislature): This body can be compared in our constitutional state with a parlement or the House of Representatives in combination with referenda and approves (or not) the core connections developed and maintained by the Valuator, translates ambitions into execution and makes it possible (conditions) for partners and executors to act (coordination).
+- Demos (Legislator): This body can be compared in our constitutional state with a parliament or the House of Representatives in combination with referenda and approves (or not) the core connections developed and maintained by the Preserver, translates ambitions into execution and makes it possible (conditions) for partners and executors to act (coordination).

-- WECONET (Weconet Technologies B.V. (among others), Executive) is a spin-off of the Weconomics Foundation and an executive organization with a number of special executive tasks, similar to ministries.
-An executive authority executes projects and services based on Weconomics core connections (Value, Purpose, Principle, Perspective, Vision and Ambition) and executes with the other core connections: governance, structure and culture (supply side).
+- Weconomics Solutions (Executor) is the executive organization with a number of special executive tasks, similar to ministries.
+An executive authority executes projects and services based on Weconomics core connections (Value, Purpose, Principle, Perspective, Vision and Ambition) and executes with the other core connections: governance, structure and culture (supply-side).

-- SOTIC (SOTIC Foundation, Judiciary) is the controlling body, similar to the investigative and judiciary function in our constitutional state.
+- Sotic (Supervisor) is the controlling body, similar to the investigative and judiciary function in our constitutional state.

 How the journey started?